sabih1996/Parameter/README.md

 # Parameter Service

-This project creates a Parameter Service using NestJS and gRPC.
+This project creates a Parameter Service using NestJS(Node.js framework in TypeScript) and gRPC.
 It's designed to manage and control access to various parameters or settings in a system.

 ## Key Features